erri120/lotus/README.md

 These mods do not really fit in the other categories and but are still important.

 Starting with a mod you don't even see in MO2: [Enemy Releveler](https://www.nexusmods.com/skyrimspecialedition/mods/32211) which is a zEdit patcher that delevels enemies based on what faction they are part of.
-I will tweak this patcher based on featback I receive and my own testing so it may be a bit unbalanced at the moment.
+I will tweak this patcher based on feedback I receive and my own testing so it may be a bit unbalanced at the moment.

 Next I'm gonna take a page out of [SkyRem](https://www.nexusmods.com/skyrimspecialedition/mods/26789) by [DrPharmDawg](https://www.nexusmods.com/skyrimspecialedition/users/19562249) ([Patreon](https://www.patreon.com/user?u=16576878)) and use [Improved NPC Encounter Zones](https://www.nexusmods.com/skyrimspecialedition/mods/27103), [Evolving Value Economy](https://www.nexusmods.com/skyrimspecialedition/mods/26325) and [Loot Overhaul - Rarity and Abundancy](https://www.nexusmods.com/skyrimspecialedition/mods/26732).